ryanmccartney/ffmpeg-docker/docs/pages/usage/index.md

 -   `bars`
 -   `rtmp`

-All commands that run FFMPEG processes in the container are POST requests.
+All commands that run FFmpeg processes in the container are POST requests.
 They have a common body format for passing arguments with specific variables that are aplicable to indicudual codecs and input/output types
 Common body options for all these media proccessing endpoints shown as follows;

 ```json